GeorgiGeorgiev97/Technical-Challenge/README.md

 Note that you should replace ARTICLE_ID, ARTICLE_TITLE, and ARTICLE_CONTENTS with the actual values for the article you want to add.
 The id field should be a unique identifier for the article, as no built-in verification is implemented.

+Note: There was an issue with connecting to the api inside the docker container and I believe it was due to some docker issues on my windows machine and was out of the scope of the task to spend so much time on this issue.

 Answer to Additional Questions: